Women and banking: 50 years of progress

 Lilly Ledbetter Fair Pay Act

 In 2009, a federal law was passed that strengthened protections for workers like women and other minorities against pay discrimination.
-Named the Lilly Ledbetter Fair Pay Act and signed by President Barack Obama, the law established that discrimination based on sex, race, color, religion or national origin will “accrue” whenever a paycheck is received that is deemed discriminatory.
+Named the Lilly Ledbetter Fair Pay Act and signed by President Barack Obama, the law established that liability may “accrue” whenever a paycheck is received that is deemed discriminatory based on sex, race, color, religion or national origin.

 By stating that wage discrimination claims can be filed up to 180 days after the last discriminatory paycheck was issued, the law increases the ability of employees to file claims in cases where they were not yet aware of discrimination when it occurred.